Keyboard layout: Workman

-Workman is an English layout supported out-of-the-box in Linux/X11 systems.
+Workman is an English layout created in 2010.
+It is included in the Linux operating system.

-The Workman layout employs a hypothesis about the preferential movement of each finger rather than categorically considering the lowest letter row to be least accessible.
-Specifically, the index finger prefers to curl inwards rather than stretch outwards.
-So for the index finger, the position of second preference goes to the bottom row rather than the top row.
-Contrarily, the middle and ring fingers are relatively long and prefer to stretch out rather than curl in.
-Based on this, weighting is allotted to each key specifically rather than each row generically.
+The design hypothesizes about the preferred movement of each finger rather than assuming the bottom letter row is the least accessible.
+It says each index finger prefers to curl inward rather than stretch outward, so the second-preferred position goes to the bottom row rather than the top.
+It contrasts this with the middle and ring fingers, saying they are relatively long and prefer to stretch out instead.
+Using this principle, the layout weights each key, rather than each row as a whole.